andybega/icews/README.md

 ### Files only

 In the most simple use case, you can use the package to download the ICEWS event data, which comes in several tab-serparated value (TSV) files, without having to deal with Dataverse.

 ``` r
 dir.create("~/Downloads/icews")
 download_data("~/Downloads/icews")
 ```

 This will conventiently also re-use and update any files already in the same directory.
 Zipped files will be unzipped.
-E.g. the monthly data updates currently come in a file with the pattern "events.2018.yyyymmddhhmmss.tab", where the "yyyymmddhhmmss" part changes.
+E.g. the monthly data updates currently come in a file with the pattern “events.2018.yyyymmddhhmmss.tab”, where the “yyyymmddhhmmss” part changes.
 The downloader can identify this and will replace the old with the new file.

-Just in case, you can do a dry run that will not actually make any changes:
+Just in case, you can do a dry run that will not actually make any
+changes:

 ``` r
 download_data("~/Downloads/icews", dryrun = TRUE)